By Doni Glover, Publisher

 According to Explore Baltimore: “Morgan Park lies adjacent to Morgan State University and is surrounded by several Baltimore City parks (Mt.
 Pleasant Golf Course and Ice Rink, Chinquapin Run, Herring Run, and Lake Montebello).
 In 1917, Morgan College purchased 70 acres of land from the Ivy Mill estate as part of its relocation from West Baltimore thanks to funding from Andrew Carnegie.
 A small section of those 70 acres was set aside for faculty and administrator housing.
 Designed and built by African Americans who were unable to purchase housing in Baltimore’s widely known segregated neighborhoods, the area of bungalows and four squares became known as Morgan Park.
 Barred from living in various communities during the Jim Crow era, Morgan Park represented the opportunity for African Americans to achieve the American Dream in Baltimore.
 Over 145 houses of various architectural styles were built and owned by African Americans in Morgan Park.
 Its residents once included W.E.B.
 DuBois, Eubie Blake, Cab Calloway, and the Murphy Family (President of Morgan College).
 The neighborhood is in the process of applying for Historic Preservation status and holds at least one City Landmark for the home of W.E.B.
 DuBois.
 In 1918, residents of Lauraville were incensed that the nearby Ivy Mill property, where Morgan State University would eventually be built, had been sold to a “negro college.”
 They attempted to have the sale revoked by filing suit in the circuit court in Towson, which dismissed the suit.
 They then appealed the case to the state Court of Appeals.
 Morgan State was allowed to be constructed at this site and would later expand.
 Morgan Park is an architecturally significant resource that is historically important.
 Home to African American leaders in the civil rights movement, cultural icons, and faculty from Maryland’s leading historically black college and university, at its inception Morgan Park found itself embroiled in an existential legal battle with the neighboring white community of Lauraville.
 The resolution of the conflict through the courts provided African Americans a legal victory and set a precedent for other court cases as well.”

 Ever heard of Harry O. Wilson?
-Well, Baltimore historian Philip J. Merrill of Nanny Jack has and if you let him, he’ll give you the icon’s entire history.
+Well, Baltimore historian Philip J. Merrill of Nanny Jack has and if you let him, he’ll give you the icon’s entire history (listen to our interview).
 I tell you – what I have constantly found is that the more you dig, the more you find.

 As a person who loves both business and history, Harry O. Wilson is simply a fascinating story.
 While I’ve heard mention of his name over the years, Merrill has ensured that I am well aware of this Black banker whose bank stayed open through the Great Depression.
 Need I say more?